ST10477696-Hloniphani/Local-ZeComponents---DesigningVisualizePart2/README.md

 During development, I also prepared test content (bios, CV templates, placeholder images, project descriptions) to support usability testing and SEO planning.

-Part 2 description:

-Perfect!
-Here’s a polished **report-style summary** you can use for your assignment:

----

-### Website Development Summary: Features and User Benefits
+Part 2 description: Features and User Benefits

 During the development of the **Local ZeComponents** website, several key features were implemented to improve usability, accessibility, and overall user experience.
 The following summarizes the main additions and their benefits: